helenmand/TDT4310/exercises/LAB_4.md

 2. Two algorithms for topic discovery are Latent Semantic Indexing (LSI) and Latent Dirichlet Allocation (LDA)
 - What preprocessing steps should we consider before implementing these algorithms?

-- Both require the user to specify the number of topic clusters.
+- Both algorithms require the user to specify the number of topic clusters.
 How can we *automatically* detect a reasonable number of topics?
-This is related to metrics for unsupervised clustering.
+Tip: Look into metrics for unsupervised clustering.

-3. Using the corpus provided in Lab 3, `amazon_appliances_reviews`, implement an LSI and LDA model using Gensim.
+3. Using the corpus from Lab 3: `amazon_appliances_reviews`, implement an LSI and LDA model using Gensim.
 Specify 5 topics and print out the top 10 words for each topic.
 The package `pyLDAvis` will help you to visualize the topics!
   - Which algorithm do you think is more accurate?
 Why?
   - How do the topics compare to your interpretations?
 In your opinion, are there more or less than 5 *actual* topics?

 ## Named Entity Recognition
 (pages 384-392, 403-415)

 1. In Lab 3, you learned about noun phrases.
-Noun phrases are typically named entities, such as "The quick brown fox" or "Mount Everest".
-Give examples of named entity categories that are typically *not* noun phrases.
+Noun phrases, such as "The quick brown fox" or "Mount Everest", are often considered named entities.
+Give examples of named entity categories that are *not* noun phrases.
 2. Disambiguating (or entity linking) named entities is a crucial task to applications of NER and considers the problem of assigning an identifier to each entity, i.e., *linking* relevant entities together.
 The disambiguation process often incorporates external knowledge (*knowledge bases*).

     Consider the sentences: